aabdelzaher/train-scheduling-prolog/README.md

-This a train scheduling web application.
+This is a train scheduling web application.
 The server is implemented using nodejs while the scheduling logic is implemented using Prolog.

 To run the program install swi-prolog in the same folder as the project then:
 1- Install the needed dependencies using ``` npm install ```.